Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Conclusion

 \section{Conclusion}

 We present \name{}, the first executable and architecture-aware benchmark designed to evaluate the ability of large language models to repair build failures in cross-ISA migration.
 By combining real-world build environments, autonomous tool usage, and iterative feedback, the benchmark enables a comprehensive assessment of model reasoning, adaptation, and verification behaviors.
-Through extensive experiments on six representative LLMs, we observe that iterative feedback substantially improves repair accuracy, yet long-log comprehension, procedural reasoning, and cross-file consistency remain significant challenges.
-The analysis of tool invocation behaviors further reveals diverse strategies and levels of autonomy across models, highlighting the importance of structured tool orchestration in LLM-driven build repair. \name{} provides both a rigorous evaluation framework and a practical foundation for future research on LLM-based automation in software maintenance and system migration.
+Through extensive experiments on six primary LLMs, together with an additional lightweight SLM baseline in the overall performance analysis, we find that iterative feedback substantially improves repair accuracy, yet long-log comprehension, procedural reasoning, and cross-file consistency remain significant challenges.
+The analysis of tool invocation behaviors further reveals diverse strategies and levels of autonomy across models, highlighting the importance of structured tool orchestration in LLM-driven build repair.
+Overall, \name{} fills an important benchmark gap by providing both a rigorous evaluation framework and a practical foundation for future research on LLM-based automation in software maintenance and system migration.
 Future work will extend the benchmark to additional architectures and explore self-hosted build environments to strengthen reproducibility and long-term sustainability.

+\begin{acks} This work is supported by the National Natural Science Foundation of China (62272249, 62302244), and the Fundamental Research Funds for the Central Universities (XXX\-63253249). \end{acks}